 If you manufacture beverages in containers that fall under the scheme, you’ll need to comply with refund mark labelling requirements.
 The refund mark label for WA will be the same as those used in other states and territories.
 Visit the Department of Water and Environmental Regulation (DWER) website for more information on labelling requirements.

-Tip: there will be a 24 month transition period for the container deposit scheme to be introduced; you have until 2 June 2022 to ensure you are meeting labelling and sales requirements.
+Tip: there will be a 24 month transition period (from the scheme's start date) to meet the labelling and sales requirements.

-Visit the Department of Water and Environmental Regulation website for further details about the scheme.
+Visit the DWER website for further details about the scheme.

 Visit Containers for Change to find a refund collection location near you.